tehort/flutter_kobe_tmdb_viewer/README.md

 # kobe_tmdb_viewer

-This app depends on code generation libraries (Json code generation and MobX) In order to build you must run and keep running the build_runner
+This app depends on code generation libraries (Json code generation and MobX)

+In order to build, you must run and keep running the build_runner

 	flutter packages pub run build_runner watch --delete-conflicting-outputs

 The app uses MobX for state management.